 The guidelines for the judge’s decision may vary from state to state.
 However, the process is the same.
 The judge reviews all of the information, then makes a decision.
 A modification request is either approved or denied, and the decision is binding.
 That’s why it’s smart to have as much evidence and documentation as possible before you go to court.

 If you need to modify child support, you should talk to a divorce lawyer first.
 The better you prepare, the more likely you are to get a fair outcome.
 It’s easy to see your case from your perspective – but you need to anticipate how the court will see it, too.

 Need help with your modification of child support hearing?
 You don’t have to go through this alone – and you shouldn’t.
 Get the answers to your questions and the legal support you need during this time.
-Call (770) 475-2521 to schedule a free consultation with the legal team at Reeder Law Firm today.
+Contact one of our family law attorneys in Cumming to schedule a free consultation today.